 Complex regional pain syndrome (CRPS) is a disorder which causes chronic discomfort in one or more parts of the body.
-Typically, the pain is felt in the arms or legs.
+Typically, it is felt in the arms or legs.
 Anyone can show symptoms of CRPS, although, the syndrome affects more women than men.
-There are two types of complex regional pain syndrome:

 Degenerative disc disease is a condition in which the tissue that forms the intervertebral disc begins to deteriorate resulting in serious pain.
 While it is normal for discs to deteriorate through the process of aging, experiencing intense pain is not.

 Degenerative Joint Disease, also known as osteoarthritis, is a condition that stems from the degradation of joints, including the degradation of subchondral bone and articular cartilage.
 Genes, development, metabolic issues and natural wear and tear can all cause cartilage loss.
-Once the cartilage has diminished, bones began to rub against each other, resulting in a range of painful symptoms.
+Once the cartilage has diminished, bones began to rub against each other.

 Interventional pain management is a related discipline of pain management specializing in the diagnosis and treatment of chronic pain and related disorders.
-This minimally invasive procedures can be used to treat chronic low back pain, chronic neck pain, malignancy, stenosis, and numerous other related pain disorders.
+This minimally invasive procedures can be used to treat chronic low back pain, chronic neck pain, malignancy, stenosis, and numerous other related pain.

-There are many types of headaches, and the causes and symptoms of each can vary greatly.
+There are many types of headaches and their causes and symptoms of each can vary greatly.
 The most common headache is known as a tension headache, which is often caused by muscle tension.
 Another common headache, a migraine headache, affects over 10 percent of the population.
 Rare forms include the trigeminal neuralgia headache, cluster headaches and hemicrania continua.
 The pain experienced from a headache can range from a dull ache, to a completely debilitating experience.

-Musculoskeletal disorders are injuries, conditions, or complications that affect the muscles, ligaments, tendons and other supporting structures in the body.
+Musculoskeletal disorders are injuries, conditions, or complications that affect the muscles, ligaments, tendons, and other supporting structures in the body.
 Injuries often occur when a muscle is put under too much stress through repetitive use or overexertion.
-Pain can also be a result of various medical conditions.more
+Pain can also be a result of various medical conditions.

 Neuropathy is a group of conditions in which the nerves of the peripheral nervous system are damaged or destroyed.
+There are 3 classes of neuropathy: mononeuropathy, multiple mononeuropathy, and polyneuropathy.
 These conditions are most commonly a result of damage to the nerve axons.
-There are 3 classes of neuropathy:

 Sometimes, after undergoing surgery, patients continue to experience pain that is either related to or caused by the surgical procedure.
 Post-surgery pain is often described as a sense of discomfort or vague ache.
-This discomfort is often a result of the hyperstimulation of the central nervous system due to surgical trauma.
+This discomfort is often a result of the hyperstimulation of the central nervous system.

-Sciatica pain is relatively common, and it can be caused by any type injury, irritation, or pressure on the sciatic nerve.
+Relatively common and can be caused by injury, irritation, or pressure on the sciatic nerve.
 The sciatic nerve is a large nerve running from the lower back to the buttocks and down the back of the legs to each foot.
 This nerve is responsible for controlling the muscles in the back of the legs and it provides sensation to various parts of the legs.